MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-fstream-class.md

 ### <a name="parameters"></a>Parametri

-`right` Un' `lvalue` fanno riferimento a un `basic_fstream` oggetto.
+*a destra* un' `lvalue` fanno riferimento a un `basic_fstream` oggetto.

 ### <a name="remarks"></a>Note

-La funzione membro scambia il contenuto di questo oggetto con il contenuto di `right`.
+La funzione membro Scambia il contenuto di questo oggetto e il contenuto del *a destra*.

 ## <a name="see-also"></a>Vedere anche